-I just came back from my ultrasound appointment and doctor visit and they both said that my fatty liver has improved tremendously, with the doctor saying that it’s starting to look very closely like a healthy liver.
+I just came back from my ultrasound appointment and doctor visit and they both said that my fatty liver has improved tremendously, with the doctor saying that it’s looking “almost like a completely healthy liver”.
 Yay!

 And trust me that knowing that you can become a healthy individual once again is extremely satisfying.
 This article is here to give you a bit of inspiration and support based exclusively on my own experience reversing it.

 The even better news is that in the mean time, I have completely healed my fatty liver and never switched to the old me again.
-So read below for my experience and hopefully that extra push you need to do it yourself.
+So read below for my experience and hopefully that extra push you need to do it yourself too.

-So how did I do it?
+How did I do it?
 How did I reverse fatty liver in seven months?

 I also had fat in my pancreas and fat was deposited on my kidneys, while the liver itself was enlarged.
 I was feeling miserable overall – tired, grumpy, bloated and much more, all apparently because of this.

 Since I was close to my 30th birthday and the idea of having the fatty liver evolve into cirrhosis and maybe even worse brought me down to tears, I decided to do everything that I can to give me a chance at living a normal life again and I decided to completely change the way I eat and live and reverse my fatty liver.

-It was not extremely restrictive, with moderation in mind, but one that completely eliminated some extremely dangerous foods: I stopped eating fried foods, I stopped drinking alcohol completely and also stopped touching all types of soda, I stopped adding any sugar to my food and kept the carbohydrate intake under control.
+It was not extremely restrictive, created with moderation in mind, but one that completely eliminated some extremely dangerous foods: I stopped eating fried foods, I stopped drinking alcohol completely and also stopped touching all types of soda, I stopped adding any sugar to my food and kept the carbohydrate intake under control.